 When hubby cut the boards, we would lay them where they would go on the fireplace mantle to confirm that everything fits well together.
 The initial step looks like this with the cut boards.

 The next step is to connect them in place with a long screw.
-First hubby used a drill bit to create a hole in the wood for the screw to go into.
+The first hubby used a drill bit to create a hole in the wood for the screw to go into.
 Then he made the top of the hole wider with another drill bit just so when the screw is driven into the board, the head would not stick out.
 Smooth is what we’re going for here.
-I thought it was quite brilliant, since I’m a complete novice when it comes to construction work.
+I thought it was quite brilliant since I’m a complete novice when it comes to construction work.
 I helped hold the boards while he drilled in the screws and connected all the pieces on the fireplace.
 It made sense to construct this in place so that everything fits just right.

 Sorry the pic came out blurry, I was helping and taking pics in between taking care of the baby.
 I didn’t realize it was blurry until I uploaded the photos from my phone onto the blog via the WordPress app (which BTW is how I get most of my photos from my phone into my media library – yay for shortcuts).